Server Overview¶

 The server holds a log of signed claims.
 That is it’s main purpose; other functions are for convenience or for features that are temporary while full P2P features are implemented.

-This service is not good for totally private claims.
-(Try Mastodon or Nostr or ACDCs.)
+This service currently doesn’t support totally private claims.
+(Try Mastodon or ACDCs, or wait for some of our future work.)

 Use /api/claim endpoints to record and retrieve claims, via standard REST.